 Probably not.

 Will it take time to create the perfect balance between what students do inside and outside of the classroom?
 Yes, especially if you haven’t already created them for your traditional lessons (and you should have).
-But again, once you understand the process, it’s no more difficult than creating a normal lesson plan and the benefits far outweigh anything else.
+But again, once you understand the process, it’s no more difficult than creating a normal lesson plan, and the benefits far outweigh anything else.

 Don’t make the mistake of thinking that you need to have everything ready for your blended learning classroom before it even starts.
-I know this is a concept that will probably be difficult to grasp if you’ve been in education as long as I have and used traditional methods for so many years, but trust me when I say that there is a learning curve for all involved but once everyone rounds that bend, the magic truly happens.
+I know this is a concept that will probably be difficult to grasp if you’ve been in education as long as I have and used traditional methods for so many years, but trust me when I say that there is a learning curve for all involved, and once everyone rounds that bend, the magic truly happens.

 Revolutionizing Education for Tomorrow’s Students